AledPeart/theNameGame/TESTING.md

 * __Test__– The text boxes should be stacked appropriately in 3 columns and adhere to the intended design
 __Result__– The result was as expected.

+#### 404 Page

+* __Test__- The game logo should appear at the top of the screen above the 'page not found' message and the re-direct button.
+The text should have increased in size.
+__Result__– The result was as expected.

 ### Large